CyberGhost Review (2020) – A Reliable and User-friendly VPN

 Speed with a local server (Speedtest.net):

 These are the results of a speedtest.net test conducted while we were connected to the fastest CyberGhost VPN server in our home country.
-As you can see, the ping is still the same, but the down and uploading speeds have decreased almost by half.
+As you can see, the ping is about the same, but the down and uploading speeds have changed.
+The download speed has decreased and the upload speed has increased a little bit.

 Speed with a USA server (Speedtest.net):

 Our connection reached the following speeds when we tested the fastest CyberGhost server in the US.
-The ping skyrocketed, but the download speed is similar to the speeds we measured for the local server.
-This is quite impressive, as a (steep) drop in download speed when connecting to a faraway VPN server (our office is located in the Netherlands, hence the distance) is very common.
-CyberGhost’s US servers therefore appear to perform really well for European users.
-If you live closer to the USA, you will very likely reach even better speed results than this, since the distance between you and the server will be much smaller than it is for us.
+The ping skyrocketed, and the download speed has taken quite a dive.
+If you live closer to the USA than us, you will very likely reach even better speed results than this, since the distance between you and the server will be much smaller than it is for us.
+Surprisingly, the upload speed has actually increased.

 Speed during daily use